Installing fibre at home

 The technician will complete the internal wiring and installation of the new fibre equipment in the agreed position as well as testing it before leaving.

-We cover the cost of fibre installation for most residential properties.
-This service includes:
+We cover the cost of a standard fibre installation for most residential properties.
+Our standard installation service includes:

-- Connecting your property to the fibre network in your street via the existing infrastructure
+- Connecting your property to the fibre network in your street via existing infrastructure using one of these options; aerial cable, surface-mounted cable or buried cable by way of existing conduit, soft trenching, slot trenching or hard trenching

-- Reinstating any surfaces that have been disturbed during the install
+- Reinstating any surfaces that have been disturbed during the installation

-- Installing the external termination point on the exterior of the property
+- Installing the external termination point (ETP) on the exterior of the property

-- Installing the optical network terminal inside the property
+- Installing the optical network terminal (ONT) inside the property

 - Testing to make sure everything is working